-Bruce began his career as a state prosecutor where he successfully tried over 100 criminal jury trials, including high-profile white collar fraud cases.
-Prior to joining Alston & Bird, Bruce enjoyed a distinguished 15-year career at the U.S. Department of Justice, where, as one of the nation’s top environmental prosecutors in the Environment and Natural Resources Division, he litigated a number of precedent-setting cases.
+Bruce began his career as a state prosecutor who successfully tried over 100 criminal jury trials, including high-profile white collar fraud cases.
+Prior to joining Alston & Bird, Bruce enjoyed a distinguished 15 year career at the U.S. Department of Justice, where as one of the nation’s top environmental prosecutors in the Environment and Natural Resources Division, he litigated a number of precedent-setting cases.

-Bruce is past chair of the Environmental Enforcement and Crimes Committee of the ABA and a regular lecturer for the Bureau of National Affairs.
+Bruce is past chair of the Environmental Enforcement and Crimes Committee of the Environment, Energy, and Resources Section of the ABA and a regular lecturer for the Bureau of National Affairs.
 He has written numerous articles on environmental law topics.
-He is listed on The 2014 International Who's Who of Environmental Lawyers and has been named a Washington D.C.
-"Super Lawyer" in 2012 and 2013.
+He is listed in The International 2015 Who's Who of Environmental Lawyers, the 2015 edition of Who’s Who Legal: Environment and has been named a Washington, D.C., “Super Lawyer.”

-- Successfully negotiated a 92% reduction in an EPA civil fine for alleged violations of the Clean Air Act, Clean Water Act and Resource Conservation and Recovery Act for a company that owned and operated of a private waste water treatment plant designed to treat a wide array of industrial waste water.
+- Successfully negotiated a 92 percent reduction of an EPA civil fine for alleged violations of the Clean Air Act, Clean Water Act and Resource Conservation and Recovery Act for a company that owned and operated a private wastewater treatment plant designed to treat a wide array of industrial wastewater.

-- Brought successful summary judgment motion against EPA on behalf international brick manufacturer Boral Industries Inc., in Appalachian Voices et. al. v.
+- Brought a successful summary judgment motion against the EPA on behalf international brick manufacturer Boral Industries Inc. in Appalachian Voices, et al. v.
 McCarthy.
-Motion resulted in consent decree requiring EPA to review its coal ash regulations in a timely manner and prevent negative stigma and uncertainty pertaining to Boral’s use of recycled coal ash in brick products.
+Motion resulted in consent decree requiring the EPA to review its coal ash regulations in a timely manner and prevent negative stigma and uncertainty pertaining to Boral’s use of recycled coal ash in brick products.

-- Provide on-going counsel to a large off-road engine manufacturer regarding compliance with Clean Air Act standards and import and export issues.
+- Provides ongoing counsel to a large off-road engine manufacturer regarding compliance with Clean Air Act standards and import and export issues.

-- Representation of head of regulatory affairs for international car manufacturer in pending EPA investigation of alleged Clean Air Act violations pertaining to fuel economy ratings (on-going).
+- Representation of the head of regulatory affairs for an international car manufacturer in a pending EPA investigation of alleged Clean Air Act violations pertaining to fuel economy ratings.

-- Representation of companies and executives in separate investigations of possible Clean Air Act and fraud violations related to EPA’s Renewables Fuel Program. (on-going)
+- Represented companies and executives in response to EPA civil Clean Air Act Section 114(a) information requests and criminal fraud investigations related to the EPA’s Renewable Fuel Standard (RFS) program.

-- Defending a company in suit brought by adjacent landowners alleging public nuisance based on alleged odors emanating from company’s operation of municipal landfill.
+- Defending a company in a suit brought by adjacent landowners alleging public nuisance based on alleged odors emanating from the company’s operation of municipal landfill.

 - Successfully negotiated a consent decree with EPA Region VI that allowed a company to utilize a hazardous waste disposal option that resulted in a cost savings of approximately $3.5 million.